nazariiturchynovych/AnnouncementNerdyTest/README.md

 [AnnouncementEndpoints.postman_collection.json](https://github.com/user-attachments/files/16730535/AnnouncementEndpoints.postman_collection.json)This is test project for NerdySoft trainee position,

-You can see thta this project has small amount of commits, its my second time i create it, because first time i made mistake with gitignore file and added some files that will crush app if ypu will copy it from git, so i decided to create it second time, to see my previous commit please visit this project https://github.com/nazariiturchynovych/AnnouncementNerdy, it was my firs attempt
+You can see that this project has small amount of commits, its my second time i create it, because first time i made mistake with gitignore file and added some files that will crush app if ypu will copy it from git, so i decided to create it second time, to see my previous commit please visit this project https://github.com/nazariiturchynovych/AnnouncementNerdy, it was my firs attempt

 In this project i used:
 - Clean Architectore,